Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 What will you learn from Gleim’s Private pilot test prep?

-Nevertheless, don’t buy this book before purchasing the Private pilot handbook by Rod Machado.
+Nevertheless, don’t buy this book before purchasing the Private Pilot Handbook by Rod Machado.
 You need minimum aeronautical knowledge to understand this book’s questions and answers.

 Using this book and reading the description for the answer is an excellent technique to remember aeronautical topics forever.